DanielleMStevens/pSelAct_KO_Clavibacter/Assembly_and_Mapping_methods.md

-# Methods for Genome Assembly, Comparison, and Mappping of Reads
+# Methods for Genome Assembly, Comparison, and Mappping of Reads for CASJ002ΔchpE-ppaC

 ## Downloading Reads from Google Drive - still broken need to fix